Federated Full-Parameter Tuning of Billion-Sized Language Models with Communication Cost under 18 Kilobytes: The proposed

 \subsection{Federated Full-Parameter Tuning by Limited Seeds}

-Recall Equation \eqref{eq-mezo}, if clients use the same pseudo number generator, the perturbation can be encoded to one integer, i.e., a random seed.
-Thus, $t$ steps of update can be replicated with the scalar gradient history $\HH = \left\{\langle s_j, \hat{g}_{j} \rangle \right\}^t$ containing $t$ pairs of seeds and scalar gradients.
+Recall Equation \eqref{eq-mezo}, if clients use the same pseudo number generator, a perturbation can be encoded by a random seed (one integer), so $t$ steps of update can be replicated with a scalar gradient history $\HH = \left\{( s_j, \hat{\varrho}_{j} ) \right\}^t$ containing $t$ pairs of seeds and scalar gradients.
 Therefore, an intuitive solution to alleviate model transmission is to have the server track the scalar gradients of all clients \cite{zelikman2023onebyte}.
 Assuming $m$ clients participate in FL in each round, and each one conducts average $\tau$ steps of local training.
-After $r$ rounds, a client has to perform $ \tau r m $ steps of model updating to get the latest global model with $\wb^0$ as the initial point.
-From Figure \ref{pic-intro-time-consumption}, when $m = 50$, $\tau = 200$, and $r = 30$, this operation requires a lengthy period of over 10 hours.
+After $r$ rounds, a client has to perform $ \tau r m $ steps of model updating to get the latest global model from initial weight $\wb^0$.
+From Figure \ref{pic-intro-time-consumption}, when $m = 50$, $\tau = 200$, and $r = 30$, this operation requires over 60 hours with an Apple M2, and over 5 hours even with an NVIDIA V100.
+Besides, just 1000 steps of updating consume 8\% of a MacBook M2's battery (battery health at 92\%).
+Thus, it is very important to reduce the computational overhead of computing the latest model.

-\para{Restrict the Cardinality of Candidate Seeds: from Infinite to $K$.} If seeds are reused, the update steps needed to get the latest model can be merged.
+\para{Restrict the Cardinality of Candidate Seeds: from Infinite to $\bm{K}$.} If seeds are reused, the update steps needed to get the latest model can be merged.
 If we select only $K$ candidate seeds and accumulate the scalar gradients corresponding to the same seed, \emph{each client only needs to perform at most $K$ iterations to get the latest global model}, unlike the solutions with infinite seeds (as outlined in Table \ref{tab-qualitative-comparison}).